Little red flying-fox

-Little red flying foxes are the most widespread species of megabats in Australia and the only species of Australian flying fox that regularly roosts in clusters – up to 30 have been seen hanging together in a tight bunch.
+The little flying-fox (Pteropus scapulatus) is the most widespread species of megabat in Australia.
+It is only species of Australian flying-fox that regularly roosts in clusters — up to 30 have been seen hanging together in a tight bunch.
 The weight of their clusters can cause severe damage to their roost trees.

-- Head is covered with greyish fur and, in some forms found in northern Queensland, grey fur continues down the back.
+- The head is covered with greyish fur and, in some forms found in northern Queensland, grey fur continues down the back.

 - Wings are brown and semi-transparent when seen flying during the day.
 This helps identify the species.